Top 10 Least Known Countries In The World

 Photo: Getty Images |

-Decades later the island is still radioactive, as is the test site at Enewetak Atoll, but the waters surrounding Bikini Atoll have become one of the world's most spectacular scuba diving sites.
+Even after all these years, the island and the test site at Enewetak Atoll remain radioactive, but the waters around Bikini Atoll have developed into some of the most breathtaking scuba diving locations on the planet.

 Why go: Scuba dive into a ship graveyard transformed into an eerie underwater playground.